 I first met Robert at a conference.
 Years later I was on a date with his brother Larry, and we met again.

 We have a green card marriage, but not like in the movies.
 Ours is legit.

 Before Brandon, I was so wrapped up in the belief that I needed to be fiercely independent.

-I knew pretty much right when I met him that he was special.
 We connected immediately and spent nearly every day together after our first date.

 Our first real date was a picnic in Riverside Park.
 She came even though she hates going uptown.

 We had band practice twice a week and slowly over the next few months we fell in love.